RoboJackets/apiary/docs/officers/dues/data-model.rst

 There are a few key attributes:

 - The **cost** of the package
-- The **membership start date**, when someone is considered to be an active member if they purchase this package
+- The **membership start date**, when someone is considered to be an active member if they purchase this package.
+  Generally, this is August 1st for fall and full year dues, and January 1st for spring dues.
-- The **membership end date**, when someone is no longer considered to be an active member unless/until they purchase another package
+- The **membership end date**, when someone is no longer considered to be an active member unless/until they purchase another package.
+  Generally, this is August 1st for spring or full year dues, and January 1st for fall dues.
-- The **access start date**, when someone will gain access to RoboJackets systems if they purchase this package
+- The **access start date**, when someone will gain access to RoboJackets systems if they purchase this package.
+  Generally, this matches the membership start date.
-- The **access end date**, when someone will lose access to RoboJackets systems unless/until they purchase another package
+- The **access end date**, when someone will lose access to RoboJackets systems unless/until they purchase another package.
+  Generally, this is the dues deadline for the following semester.

 Additional attributes are used to determine whether a package may be offered to a specific person, based on their affiliation with Georgia Tech and prior purchase history.